 - 3.1 Within local government there is a statutory requirement for an Internal Audit function.
 The Accounts and Audit (England) Regulations 2015 require that a local authority 'must undertake an effective internal audit to evaluate the effectiveness of its risk management, control and governance processes'. - 3.2 In addition, the Council's Chief Finance Officer has a statutory duty under Section 151 of the Local Government Act 1972 to establish a clear framework for the proper administration of the authority's financial affairs.
-The S151 Officer relies, amongst other sources, upon the work of Internal Audit in reviewing the operation of systems of internal control and financial management. - 3.3 Internal Audit's activities and responsibilities are defined and approved by the Audit and Governance Committee, via this Charter, as part of their oversight role.
-The Chief Internal Auditor reports functionally to the Chief Executive.
+The S151 Officer relies, amongst other sources, upon the work of Internal Audit in reviewing the operation of systems of internal control and financial management. - 3.3 Internal Audit's activities and responsibilities are defined and approved by the Audit and Governance Committee, via this Charter, as part of their oversight role, as it is the committee charged with independent assurance of the adequacy of the risk management framework, the internal control environment and the integrity of financial reporting. - 3.4 The Chief Internal Auditor reports functionally to the Chief Executive.
 In recognising the unique and critical role of the Chief Internal Auditor, CIPFA's Statement on the Role of the Head of Internal Audit (HIA) sets out five key principles for delivering an effective internal audit function.
 Each of these five principles is underpinned by expected governance arrangements, core HIA responsibilities and personal and professional standards expected of the post holder.
-As part of the continuous assessment of the effectiveness of the Internal Audit function, these principles are benchmarked against current practices and reported accordingly. - 3.4 Internal Audit's primary role is to assist the Council's management team, particularly the Chief Executive, the Chief Financial Officer/Section 151 Officer, the Monitoring Officer, and Service Directors in the effective discharge of their responsibilities.
-To this end, Internal Audit provides them with analyses, appraisals, recommendations, advice and information to enable effective control over the activities reviewed, including the Council's financial affairs. - 3.5 Importantly, the Internal Audit Plan culminates in the Chief Auditor providing an annual audit opinion to Members and management on the overall adequacy and effectiveness of the Council's framework of governance, risk management and control which, in turn, informs the Annual Governance Statement.
-Internal Audit has a significant role / input into the production of the Annual Governance Statement (AGS) as part of the publication of the Annual Accounts.
+As part of the continuous assessment of the effectiveness of the Internal Audit function, these principles are benchmarked against current practices and reported accordingly. - 3.5 Internal Audit's primary role is to assist the Council's management team, particularly the Chief Executive, the Chief Financial Officer/Section 151 Officer, the Monitoring Officer, and Service Directors in the effective discharge of their responsibilities.
+To this end, Internal Audit provides them with analyses, appraisals, recommendations, advice and information to enable effective control over the activities reviewed, including the Council's financial affairs.

-3.6 Internal Audit has a role in understanding the key risks of the Council and to examine and evaluate the adequacy and effectiveness of the systems of risk management and internal control operated by the Council.
+- 3.6 Importantly, the Internal Audit Plan culminates in the Chief Auditor providing an annual audit opinion to Members and management on the overall adequacy and effectiveness of the Council's framework of governance, risk management and control which, in turn, informs the Annual Governance Statement.
+Internal Audit has a significant role / input into the production of the Annual Governance Statement (AGS) as part of the publication of the Annual Accounts. - 3.7 Internal Audit has a role in understanding the key risks of the Council and to examine and evaluate the adequacy and effectiveness of the systems of risk management and internal control operated by the Council.